> Folk Music > Songs > The Scranky Black Farmer

 From the singing of James Grant of Aberdour, Banffshire.

 Ian Manuel sang The Scrankly Black Farmer in 1972 on his Topic album of bothy songs and ballads The Frosty Ploughshare.
 A.L.
-Lloyd commented:
+Lloyd noted:

 On a farm at Leithhall, near Rhynie, an ‘ill-fated crew’ of labourers have gathered for ploughing and the ‘hairst’ (harvest).
 Among them is a sailor who fancies giving up the sea.
 The work is hard, conditions are poor, the master is sour.
 When the term is over and the workers disperse, the sailor is glad to be making once more for the sea-port.
 A verse missing from Ian Manuel’s set runs: